Christopher Priest (comic book writer): Comics writing

 As a writer, Owsley/Priest worked on the series Conan the Barbarian, King Conan, The Ray, Steel, Deadpool, and Black Panther vol. 3.
 He co-created the series Quantum and Woody, Xero, and The Crew, among others.

 In 1993, he became part of the group of writers and artists that launched Milestone Media, a comic book publisher affiliated with DC Comics.
 He has said he was intended to become the company's editor-in-chief, but personal problems forced him to scale down his involvement to liaison between DC and Milestone.
 During this period, he co-created the character Static, among others.

 Shortly afterward, he changed his name from "Jim Owsley" to "Christopher Priest" for reasons he has not discussed publicly other than in one remark in an interview about becoming a priest if his marriage, which later ended in divorce, did not last.
 During Owsley's Green Lantern run, prior to his name change, he introduced a character named Priest.
 He has stated he was unaware of the British science fiction novelist Christopher Priest.
 He refers to himself professionally as either the mononym "Priest" or "Christopher J. Priest".

 After a decade-long absence from comics, he returned in 2014–2015 to write a Quantum and Woody miniseries for Valiant Comics.
 He was chosen to write the DC Rebirth version of Deathstroke in 2016.
 He became the writer for Justice League in December 2017, but was replaced by Scott Snyder in 2018.
 Priest contributed a story to the Black Panther Annual No. 1, released in February 2018.
-In 2019 he was announced as the writer on Vampirella for Dynamite Comics and U.S.Agent for Marvel Comics.
+In 2019 he wrote Vampirella for Dynamite Comics and U.S. Agent for Marvel Comics.